skochv04/finite-element-method/README.md

-# finite-element-method
+# Finite Element Method
 An implementation of the finite element method in MATLAB, developed as part of the Differential and Difference Equations course at AGH University of Science and Technology.
+This project focuses on solving the heat transport equation using the finite element approach.